 Gaining Experience in the Property Preservation Industry

 If you lack experience, it’s best not to start a business immediately.
 Prioritize gaining experience and learning industry expectations.
-Begin by searching for local property preservation companies and aim to work with an existing property preservation business.
-Initially, avoid large regional or national property preservation companies that outsource or subcontract the work.
+Begin by searching for local property preservation jobs to gain hands-on experience and understand the day-to-day operations of the industry.
+You can consider working with large national property preservation companies.